A Journey (film)

 A Journey is a 2024 Philippine drama film directed by RC Delos Reyes from a story and screenplay written by Rona Lean Sales, with Erwin Blanco co-wrote the former.
 It stars Paolo Contis, Kaye Abad and Patrick Garcia in their comeback movie.
-The film features one of the Philippines' iconic rivers, located in Pagsanjan, Laguna, where Paolo, Kaye, Patrick and Desiree shoot their television teen drama series Tabing Ilog.
+The film features one of the Philippines' iconic rivers, located in Pagsanjan, Laguna, where Paolo, Kaye, Patrick and Desiree shot their television teen drama series Tabing Ilog.